 Chapter 7 is the type of bankruptcy where nothing is getting paid back and you’re simply wiping out what is called unsecured debt.
 These are things like credit cards and medical bills where after you’re done with your bankruptcy, they go away.

-The process of a Chapter 7 bankruptcy is you’ll first want to make sure that you actually qualify for a Chapter 7 bankruptcy, because not everybody does.
+The first step of a Chapter 7 bankruptcy is to make sure that you actually qualify for a Chapter 7 bankruptcy, because not everybody does.
 You’ll want to make sure that you sit down with an experienced attorney to talk about what you’re looking to accomplish, what you have, what kind of debt you have, and really find out if you’re a good candidate for a Chapter 7 bankruptcy.

 Once it’s been determined that you’re a good candidate for a Chapter 7 bankruptcy, there are some documents that need to be gathered and paperwork that has to be prepared.
 There’s what’s called a bankruptcy petition and schedules, and supporting documents that will get prepared.
 These get filed with the court.